benetech/wp-youtube-lyte/readme.txt

 WP-YouTube-Lyte implements [LYTE](http://blog.futtta.be/2010/04/23/high-performance-youtube-embeds/ "High Performance YouTube embeds"), which is a small javascript-library that creates a "dummy" YouTube-player which includes the clip thumbnail and title.
 When clicked on, the dummy player is seamlessly replaced by the Flash video player.

-Since version 0.3 experimental support for embedding html5 YouTube video is available (implementing [newTube.js](http://blog.futtta.be/2010/02/04/embedding-youtube-html5-video-with-newtube/)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog, displaying YouTube's HTML5 video in h264 or the new WebM-coded.
-There are some caveats though, see [FAQ](http://wordpress.org/extend/plugins/wp-youtube-lyte/faq/) for more info.
+Experimental support for embedding html5 YouTube video is available (implementing [YouTube's new embed code](http://apiblog.youtube.com/2010/07/new-way-to-embed-youtube-videos.html)), meaning WP-YouTube-Lyte allows for an entirely flash-less YouTube experience on your blog, displaying YouTube's HTML5 video in h264 or the new WebM-coded.

 WP-Youtube-lyte can be used together with [Smart Youtube](http://wordpress.org/extend/plugins/smart-youtube/ "Great plugin").
 In that case WP-Youtube-lyte will take care of the default embeds (httpv), while Smart Youtube continues to parse other types (httpvh, httpvhd, httpvp, ...).